 The New Graduate Programme aims to provide a supportive environment to nurture graduates through those first challenging months of Veterinary work.
 We have found this allows us to actively encourage our gold standard approach to cases.

 We take on recent graduates wanting to develop their clinical and diagnostic skills.
 The aim being to produce a well-rounded and confident individual.

 Candidates must be keen and well motivated individuals with good communication skills and a desire to forge ahead.
-In return, we are hope that at the end of this 12 month period, our graduates will decide to stay with us as a full time member of staff with a clearly defined role at our practice.
+In return, we hope that at the end of this 12 month period, our graduates will decide to stay with us as a full time member of our team with a clearly defined role at our practice.